YuanYuanOwO/QuickShop-Hikari-Documents/docs/intro.md

 # Welcome to QuickShop-Hikari Documents

-QuickShop Hikari is a shop plugin for Minecraft that lets the players to create chest shops, which allows them to easily sell and buy items from others without using any commands.
+QuickShop Hikari is a shop plugin for Minecraft that lets the players create chest shops, which allows them to quickly sell and buy items from others without using any commands.
-In fact, all commands in QuickShop are not even needed for normal gameplay.
+All commands in QuickShop are not even needed for regular gameplay.

-This version of QuickShop ([Ghost-chu/QuickShop-Hikari][quickshop-hikari]) is a fork from [PotatoCraft-Studio's version][quickshop-potato] which itself is a fork from the [Reremake][quickshop-ghostchu] of the [original QuickShop][quickshop-original].
+This version of QuickShop ([QuickShop-Community/QuickShop-Hikar][quickshop-hikari]) is a fork from [PotatoCraft-Studio's version][quickshop-potato] which itself is a fork from the [Reremake][quickshop-ghostchu] of the [original QuickShop][quickshop-original].

-QuickShop Hikari is maintained by Ghost-chu and has the goal to modernize the core content of QuickShop and adapt it to the latest versions of Minecraft.
+QuickShop Hikari is maintained by creatorfromhell and has the goal of modernizing the core content of QuickShop and adapting it to the latest versions of Minecraft.

 [quickshop-hikari]: https://github.com/QuickShop-Community/QuickShop-Hikari